 3. Wipe Down the Interior

 Use the attachment on your vacuum to suck up crumbs at the bottom of your oven.
 Otherwise, use a damp cloth to pick up the loose bits.

 Want to clean an oven without oven cleaners?
 The following options help remove those black, baked-on stains – without caustic chemicals or the self-clean feature.

 Use Baking Soda

 - Make a baking soda paste of 3:1 baking soda to water.
-You may need to tweak this formula until you get a spreadable paste.
+It's possible you'll need to adjust this formula until you get a spreadable paste.

 - Put on gloves and spread the paste across the inside of your oven (including the glass door).
-Avoid the heating elements on an electric oven and the area where the gas comes in on a gas oven.
+Avoid the heating elements on your electric oven and the gas opening in gas ovens.

 - Close the oven and let the paste set overnight.
 For extra stain-fighting power, you can lightly spray the paste with white vinegar.

-- Using wet rags, wipe all the dried paste away.
-Dry surfaces before replacing racks.
+- Using wet rags, wipe away all of the dried paste and dry surfaces before replacing racks.